tykiww/Bayesian_Analytics/Fundamentals/README.md

+# Fundamentals

-# Basic Fundamentals for Bayesian Analysis in comparison to Frequentist methods
+Basic Fundamentals for Bayesian Analysis in comparison to Frequentist methods